pierre01/KinematicsMCPDemo/README.md

 ## Technologies used
 * **WPF** for the UI
 * SkiaSharp for the overlay kinematic graphics
+* The MCP server is started at the begining of the WPF app
 * NO other libraries are used
 ## Start with simple kinematic chain
 in this example we will simulate a scara robot with 3 joints.